voicevon/gobot_front/esp32_arm/src/CNC/readme.md

  /**
  * RobotBase has NO axis!
  *      Reasons:
- *          1. Doesn't know how may axis.
+ *          1. Doesn't know how many axis.
  *      ??
 Or has at least one axis?
  *      ??
 Saying has no actuator, driver, sensor ?
  * RobotBase has NO ActuatorController!